 Whooping cough (pertussis) is a bacterial infection of the respiratory tract.
 It is highly contagious and spreads easily from person to person through droplets when an infected person coughs, sneezes, or talks.
 With whooping cough, thick mucus forms deep inside the airways.
 This leads to severe coughing spells that produce a “whooping” sound (sharp intake of breath).
-Most infants and children in the United States receive a series of vaccines to prevent whooping cough.
+Most infants and children in the U.S. get a series of vaccines to prevent whooping cough.
 But infants too young to be fully immunized are vulnerable to infection.
-Occasionally, whooping cough can occur in children who have received the full series of vaccines.
+Occasionally, whooping cough can occur in children who have had the full series of vaccines.
 Protection from the vaccine or the disease will also wear off over time, leaving older children, adolescents, and adults at risk.

 At first, whooping cough seems like a common cold.
 Symptoms include a runny nose, sneezing, mild fever, and a slight cough.

 One to 2 weeks later, the cough becomes severe.
 It usually comes in spells that last a minute or more and end with a high-pitched whoop.
 The intense coughing can cause a child to break a rib, vomit, turn blue, or even pass out.
 This stage can last 1 to 6 weeks or longer.

 In time, the cough improves, although it may linger in a less severe form for months.
 A child can spread the infection as long as the cough lasts.